AndiEcker/AcuSihotInterfaces/README.md

 from Acumen to Sihot together with the reservation synchronization.

-The two Acumen log tables [Requested Unit Log](#requested-unit-log) and [Synchronization Log](#synchronization-log) are used for to detect any changes done in Acumen on the client/reservation data.
+The two Acumen log tables [Requested Unit Log](#requested-unit-log) and [Synchronization Log](#synchronization-log) are used to detect any changes done in Acumen on the client/reservation data.
 The SihotResSync application is used to periodically pass any reservation changes from Acumen to Sihot.

 Reservations for owners and marketing clients get created within the Acumen system and get then synchronized to Sihot.